Barber Take Home Pay

 Tax Tips for Barbers

 Most barbers are either employed or self-employed chair renters.
 Chair rental is typically £150-£300 per week.
 Self-employed barbers should track all expenses including chair rent, tools, and products.
 Tips may be taxable depending on how they are received.
-See self-employed calculator for tax comparisons.
+The hourly equivalent for a barber on £25,000 is around £12/hour.

 Want to calculate with your exact salary, student loans, or pension?